jwerba/trello-burndown/README.md

 For a basic setup the only thing you have to do is to obtain from Trello your

--applicationKey
+- applicationKey
--userToken
+- userToken
--and boardId
+- and boardId

-the other settings are optionals (you can leave the defaults):
+the other settings are optional (you can leave the defaults):

 - "port": is the default port in which node.js will host the app
 - "template": is the name of the template file for viewing the burndown graphs (will be searched in `templates` subfolder)